-- Once the unit has booted, the Dominion KX II Local Console is visible on the monitor attached to the Dominion KX II local port.
-Type the default username (admin) and password (raritan) and click Login.
-The Change Password screen is displayed. - 3.
-Type your old password (raritan) in the Old Password field. - 4.
-Type a new password in the New Password field and retype the new password in the Confirm New Password field.
-Passwords can be up to 64 characters in length and can consist of English, alphanumeric characters as well as special characters. - 5.
-Click Apply. - You will receive confirmation that the password was successfully changed.
-Click OK.
-The Port Access page is displayed.
+- 1. Once the unit has booted, enter the default username (admin) and password (raritan).
+Click Login. - 2.
+Enter the old password (raritan), enter a new password and then enter the new password again.
+Passwords can be up to 64 characters in length and can consist of English, alphanumeric and special characters.
+Click Apply.
+Click OK on the Confirmation page. - 3.
+Note: The default password can also be changed from the Raritan Multi-Platform Client (MPC).